 The ham is from Tiede Farm Smokehouse and Frank Alden will be doing the beans.
 There will also be cole slaw, rolls, and watermelon slices.
 For those who would prefer, we will offer a couple of hot dogs.
 Don't want to have to get dressed up for supper?
 We have that covered as well.
-There will be take out available to those who want to bring home supper for the family.
-We want to see you enjoy the start of Old Home Week, so come on down to the Mason's Hall.
+There will be take out available to those who want to bring home supper for the fam- We want to see you enjoy the start of Old Home Week, so come on down to the Mason's Hall.
 We will be serving from 4:30 to 6:30 p.m.
 Cost is \$12.
-We look forward to seeing you.
+We look forward to see- FRIENDLY & RELIABLE NIGHT CASHIERS needed at the Following Location: Bosco Bell on Route 28 Barnstead Please apply in person.